-Where the connection to dishwashers and washing machines are via non approved flexible hoses, a single check valve should be installed after the servicing valve on the cold inlet.
+Where the connection of dishwashers and washing machines are via non approved flexible hoses, a single check valve shouldbe installed on the supply pipe upstream of the hose serving that appliance.

 Water softener

 Schedule 2.26(1)

 Domestic softening plant (common salt regeneration) is considered a fluid category 2 and should have a single check valve installed on the inlet to the unit.
 A drinking water tap should be connected to the supply pipe prior to any water softener.
 The installation must have provision for the pipework to allow easy bypass of the softener in the event of malfunction or maintenance.